Huskies vs. Gaels: Second Round Betting Trends, Record ATS, Home/Road Splits

 - This season, UConn has won 16 of its 19 games, or 84.2%, when favored by at least -190 on the moneyline.

-- The sportsbooks' moneyline implies a 65.5% chance of a victory for the Huskies.
+- The Huskies have a 65.5% chance to win this game based on the implied probability of the moneyline.

 UConn vs. Saint Mary's (CA) Over/Under Stats